-On the Job Training:
+Training:

-Forty hours of verifiable on-the-job training site work, performed under the direct supervision, direction and control of a qualified trainer.
+Forty hours of verifiable on-the-job training, performed under the direct supervision, direction and control of a qualified trainer.
 A qualified trainer shall be a commercial applicator or agent with at least one year of experience in the pest control industry or other individual approved by the Plant Board.
-During the application of pesticides a commercial applicator licensed operator or registered agent qualified trainer must be physically present on the job site.
+During the application of pesticides a qualified trainer must be physically present on the job site.
 On-the-job training must be documented by the license holder on an agent training verification form provided by the State Plant Board.
 The information shall include the names of the trainee and trainer, the dates of training, and the total hours worked for each date of the training.